 - practicing yoga

 - learning new things

-I share my life with a kind and creative husband who teaches high school and prefers to spend time in the sky.
+I share my life with my husband, a retired high school teacher, who prefers to spend time in the sky.
 Together, we are caretakers of a Piper Cherokee 140.